 for use as an anti-submarine warfare training aid.
-After this offer was accepted, the K IX arrived in Sydney for repairs on May 12, 1942.
+After this offer was accepted, the K IX departed for Sydney for repairs.

 Dutch Submarines - Boat K IX

 Wikipedia - HMAS K9